Welcome to the Myst fanpage! All of the games in the Myst series are puzzle games with very interesting stories.

-Riven was released in 1997 and is considered to be the best in the series (I agree).
-It was released on 5 CDs, but it was rereleased along with Myst and Exile in the 10th Anniversary DVD Edition.
+Riven was released on Halloween 1997 (October 31, 1997) 😉 and is considered to be the best in the series due to the integration of puzzles into the game world.
+It was released on 5 CDs, but it was re-released along with Myst and Exile in the 10th Anniversary DVD Edition (2003) as one DVD.

-RealMyst: Masterpiece Edition (a combining of the previous two’s names) is my personal favorite (actually that’s biased if you see the History Section of this page, below) due to the gorgeous, awesome, realistic graphics, and they, dare I say, (rhyme) are better than the previous versions.
-It was released in Februrary 2014, and so is the most recent Myst remake.
-It took away the previous version’s eggs 😦 (but not Rime 🙂 ) but added in new ones! 🙂 It also took away the day-night Cycle in Stoneship but added one in Channelwood.
+RealMyst: Masterpiece Edition (a combining of the previous two’s names) is my personal favorite (actually that’s very biased if you see the History Section of this page, below) due to the gorgeous, awesome, realistic graphics, and they, dare I say, (rhyme) are better than the previous versions.
+It was released in February 2014, and so is the most recent Myst remake.
+It took away the previous version’s eggs 😦 (but not Rime 🙂 ) but added in new ones! 😀 It also took away the day-night cycle in Stoneship (now it is always night there), but added one in Channelwood.
 It was made in Unity.

-Exile was not made by Cyan (they were working on Uru) but by Presto Studios, Ubisoft made Myst 4, and Myst 5, created by Cyan, was what Uru Live (MMORPG Myst) would be…
+Exile was not made by Cyan (they were working on Uru) but by Presto Studios, published by Ubisoft and released on May 8, 2001.
+Ubisoft made Myst 4 and released it on September 28, 2004 (4 days after Myst’s 11th anniversary), and Myst 5, created by Cyan, published by Ubisoft and released on September 20, 2005 (4 days before Myst’s 12th anniversary) was what Uru Live (MMORPG Myst) would be…

-A linking book fell down on the ground and I touched it and… No wait, that’s not how it happened 😉
+A linking book fell down on the ground, and I opened it and touched the moving image and… No wait, that’s not how it happened 😉

-Just before we got our laptop, I was thinking about the Myst Walkthrough that Mr. Eight-Three-One (Recommended Youtuber, rarely uploads but when he does it’s a treat!) uploaded.
-I searched for Myst.
-My brother came, saw it, bought the GOG RealMyst: Masterpiece Edition when we got the laptop and installed Windows 7 and its silly drivers and Arch Linux, installed on lappy, it ran instantly (Rhymey), took notes for a few days and finished it.
-That’s it! 😉 (Note: The version we bought ran perfectly because I ran it on Windows 7 32-bit and it was GOG and it was RealMyst Masterpiece Edition; that’s my explanation for the biased comment above.)
+Just before we got our laptop, I was thinking about the Myst Walkthrough that Mr. Eight-Three-One (Recommended YouTuber;, rarely uploads but when he does it’s a treat!
+Check out his Twitter account at Mr. Eight-Three-One for more frequent updates about his life) uploaded.
+I recommended it to my brother, who thus bought the GOG version of RealMyst: Masterpiece Edition when we got the laptop, installed Windows 7 and its silly drivers after hard work, along with Arch Linux, installed Myst on the lappy, it ran beautifully instantly (Rhymey), and then we took notes for a few days and finished the game. 🙂 (Note: The version we bought ran perfectly because I ran it on Windows 7 32-bit and it was GOG and it was RealMyst Masterpiece Edition; that’s my explanation for the very biased comment above.)